Emma Goldman: Mother Earth and Berkman's release

 After Czolgosz was executed, Goldman withdrew from society and, from 1903 to 1913, lived at 208–210 East 13th Street, New York City.
 Scorned by her fellow anarchists, vilified by the press, and separated from her love, Berkman, she retreated into anonymity and nursing.
 "It was bitter and hard to face life anew," she wrote later.

 Using the name E. G. Smith, she left public life and took on a series of private nursing jobs while suffering from severe depression.
 The U.S. Congress's passage of the Anarchist Exclusion Act (1903) stirred a new wave of oppositional activism, pulling Goldman back into the movement.
 A coalition of people and organizations across the left end of the political spectrum opposed the law on grounds that it violated freedom of speech, and she had the nation's ear once again.

-After an English anarchist named John Turner was arrested under the Anarchist Exclusion Act and threatened with deportation, Goldman joined forces with the Free Speech League to champion his cause.
+Following the arrest and threatened deportation of English anarchist John Turner under the Anarchist Exclusion Act, Goldman joined forces with the Free Speech League to champion Turner's cause.
 The league enlisted the aid of noted attorneys Clarence Darrow and Edgar Lee Masters, who took Turner's case to the U.S. Supreme Court.
 Although Turner and the League lost, Goldman considered it a victory of propaganda.
 She had returned to anarchist activism, but it was taking its toll on her.
 "I never felt so weighed down," she wrote to Berkman.
 "I fear I am forever doomed to remain public property and to have my life worn out through the care for the lives of others."

 In 1906, Goldman decided to start a publication, "a place of expression for the young idealists in arts and letters".
 Mother Earth was staffed by a cadre of radical activists, including Hippolyte Havel, Max Baginski, and Leonard Abbott.
 In addition to publishing original works by its editors and anarchists around the world, Mother Earth reprinted selections from a variety of writers.
 These included the French philosopher Pierre-Joseph Proudhon, Russian anarchist Peter Kropotkin, German philosopher Friedrich Nietzsche, and British writer Mary Wollstonecraft.
 Goldman wrote frequently about anarchism, politics, labor issues, atheism, sexuality, and feminism, and was the first editor of the magazine.